-I am currently looking for submissions covering:
+I am currently looking for submissions in the following areas:

-- camera and film reviews
+- photographic film stock reviews and film camera reviews

 - photo stories and photo sets

-Essentially, if you have something to get off your chest, please get in touch and we’ll work something out.
+In short, if you have something to get off your chest, please get in touch and we’ll work something out.

 If you’re a lab and would like to get featured on the Global Film Lab Map, please let me know.
 I’d also be honoured to feature you and your war stories.